baetyl/baetyl/doc/us-en/FAQ.md

 **Question 7**: How does OpenEdge connect to NB-IOT network?

 **Suggested Solution**: NB-IoT is a network standard similar to 2/3/4G with low bandwidth and low power consumption.
 NB-IoT supports TCP-based MQTT protocol, so you can use NB-IoT card to connect to Baidu Cloud IotHub, deploy OpenEdge application and communicate with [BIE](https://cloud.baidu.com/product/bie.html) Cloud Management Suite.
-However, among the three major operators in China, Telecom have imposed whitelist restrictions on their NB cards, and only allow to connect to Telecom Cloud Service IP.
-Therefore, only Mobile NB cards and Unicom NB cards can be used to connect to Baidu Cloud Service.
+However, among the three major operators in China, Telecom have imposed whitelist restrictions on their NB cards, and only allow to connect to Telecom Cloud service IP.
+Therefore, only Mobile NB cards and Unicom NB cards can be used to connect to Baidu Cloud service.

 **Question 8**: Does OpenEdge support to push data to Kafka?